 An appeal petition should argue why the SBA's decision is incorrect and should include any evidence that supports your argument.
 Note that any document already submitted to the program or Area Office does not need to be re-submitted on appeal.
-Use the SBA's regulations governing the client's type of appeal (see the FAQs for that type of appeal) and OHA's past decisions to help formulate the legal argument.
-Cite particular regulatory sections by number, and cite particular OHA decisions by case name and 3digit or 4-digit decision number.
+Use the SBA's regulations governing the client's type of appeal and OHA's past decisions (available here) to help formulate the legal argument.
+Cite particular regulatory sections by number and cite particular OHA decisions by case name and 3-digit or 4-digit decision number.